RichStone/richstone.github.io/_posts/2018-10-18-git-simple-tutorial-explanation-for-beginners.md

 ___

 Please reach out, if something is unclear.
-Others might have the exact same question to!
+Others might have the exact same question too!

 Any feedback and ideas for future posts are highly appreciated.
 And also if you share this article because you found it useful 🚀